gloriousdisaster/Home-Assistant-HDMI-PRO-Matrix/README.md

 - Known Issues

   - This integration may have bugs (I’m still discovering them).
-  - When adding the device, there is no current checks in place if you were to enter an incorrect IP address.
-The device will be created, but the entities will not function.
+  - When adding the device, there is no current checks in place if you were to enter an incorrect IP address or the device was unreachable.
+The device in HA will be created, but the entities will not function.
-  - "Note: The HDMI Matrix is referred to as an HDMI Switch(er) in some parts of the code; while technically referred to as a matrix, it functions as a switching device."
+  - "Note: The HDMI Matrix is referred to as an HDMI Switch(er) in some parts of the code; while technically referred to as a matrix, it functions as a switching device and I used the terms interchangeably."
   - Feel free to [report issues](https://github.com/gloriousdisaster/Home-Assistant-HDMI-PRO-Matrix/issues).

 ---